ibm-cloud-docs/containers/cs_storage.md

     ```
     {: codeblock}

-9. Create the pod and mount the persistent volume claim to your pod.
+9. Create the pod and mount the PVC to your pod.

     ```
     kubectl apply -f <local_yaml_path>